 initiatives targeted toward particular populations in the community.

 The support of the OAC enriches lives and builds vibrant and creative communities throughout the state.
-Public funds provide assistance for artists, arts and education organizations resulting in more than 16.8 million artistic and cultural participant experiences for Ohio residents each year.* The OAC is committed to wide participation in the arts and encourages the reflection of multiple perspectives and diverse cultures in the governing, program planning, and participation efforts of arts organizations who apply for funding.
-The staff of the OAC is prepared to assist organizations and individuals in efforts to increase cultural participation so that, working together, we can achieve the goal of strengthening Ohio communities culturally, educationally and economically.
+Public funds provide assistance for artists, schools, and arts and education organizations resulting in more than 16.8 million artistic and cultural participant experiences for Ohio residents each year.* The OAC is committed to wide participation in the arts and encourages the reflection of multiple perspectives and diverse cultures in the governing, program planning, and participation efforts of arts organizations who apply for funding.
+The staff of the OAC is prepared to assist organizations and individuals in efforts to increase cultural participation so that, working together, we can achieve the goal of strengthening Ohio communities culturally, educationally, and economically.

 *Participant experiences as reported by arts and cultural organizations to the OAC for FY2010.